AbishaiG/FLAM-Assignment/README.md

 ## 🙏 Acknowledgement

-I sincerely thank **our course instructor** for providing the assignment, which helped me strengthen my understanding of **parametric modeling, curve fitting, and optimization techniques**.
+I sincerely thank **FLAM** for providing the assignment, which helped me strengthen my understanding of **parametric modeling, curve fitting, and optimization techniques**.
-Special thanks to **OpenAI GPT-5** for assisting in numerical verification, code validation, and report formatting guidance.
+Special thanks to **OpenAI GPT-5** for assisting in numerical verification, code validation, and report formatting guidance and also helping in making an interactive Readme.md file.

 ---